FoxSecIntel/BGP-Intel/README.md

 <PRE>
+ASN-lookup.sh  - Use this script to identify which ASN the IP is on
+$ ./asn-lookup.sh [insert IP address]

-ASN-lookup.sh  - Use this script to identify which ASN the IP is on ASN-cdir.sh - Use this script to work out which IP exist within the ASN ip_lookup.sh - Use this script to gather IP Geolocation information random_ip_generator.sh - Use this script to generate random public IPv4 addresses
+ASN-cdir.sh - Use this script to work out which IP exist within an ASN
+$ ./asn-cdir.sh [AS Name]

+ip_lookup.sh - Use this script to gather IP Geolocation information

+random_ip_generator.sh - Use this script to generate random public IPv4 addresses

 </PRE>